Fwayo Tembo: Basel

-To the beginning of their 2011–12 season season Tembo was member of the Basel team that won the 2011 Uhrencup, beating both Hertha Berlin 3–0 and West Ham United 2–1 to lead the table on goal difference above Young Boys.
+To the beginning of their 2011–12 season Tembo was member of the Basel team that won the 2011 Uhrencup, beating both Hertha Berlin 3–0 and West Ham United 2–1 to lead the table on goal difference above Young Boys.
 The start of the season ran respectably.
 Tembo played in eight test games and five games in the championship, one of which over the full 90 minutes, but suddenly things went quite.
 Tembo was no longer in the team's training sessions.
 Tembo left the club after he accused club coach Thorsten Fink of making racist remarks towards him during a training session.
 Fink is reported to have told a collaborator to get the monkey down from the tree.

 There were no reactions from the club about this.
 But Tembo returned to Sousse in Tunisia and rejoined Étoile Sportive du Sahel on a loan deal.
 At the end of the season Basel terminated the contract with the player.
 During his time with the club, Tembo played a total of 67 games for Basel scoring a total of nine goals.
 30 of these games were in the Swiss Super League, four in the Swiss Cup, eight in the UEFA competitions (Champions League and Europa League) and 25 were friendly games.
 He scored two goals in the domestic league, two in the cup and the other five were scored during the test games.